vuongvtrinh/vuongvtrinh.github.io/code/content/project/cryogenic-refrigerator/index.md

 title = "Innovative Advanced Control of Large Cryogenic Systems"

 # Project summary to display on homepage.
 summary = "The ANR CRYOGREEN project gathers collaborative academic and industrial partners, including GIPSA-lab, CEA and CERN.
-We target to advanced control of large cryogenic systems.
-In the first part, we develop and analyze an explicit model predictive control framework for general (non)linear systems via function approximations and tailor to manage typical warm compression stations.
-Part two of this project addresses modular hierarchical control strategies for a network of dynamically interconnected subsystems, which is desired for large-scale cryogenic plants."
+We target to advanced control of large cryogenic systems via explicit nonlinear and hierarchical distributed model predictive control frameworks."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = ""